PHart3/colimits-agda/README.md

 - `HoTT-Agda/`

-  A stripped-down version of Andrew Swan's [HoTT-Agda](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) branch, with specific additions and local changes for general lemmas used in our development of colimits.
+  A stripped-down version of Andrew Swan's [HoTT-Agda](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) branch, with many additions and local changes for general lemmas used in our development of colimits and wild adjunctions.

-  In addition, it includes wild category theory, centered on (co)limits and 2-coherent left adjoints.
-We prove that such adjoints preserve colimits (over graphs).
-Moreover, we prove that the Suspension functor is a 2-coherent left adjoint to Loop-space, for which we develop some new properties of homogeneous types.
-As a result, we get a formal proof that Suspension preserves colimits.
-  We also prove that modalities, viewed as functors on coslices of Type, are 2-coherent left adjoints, hence preserve colimits.
+  In particular, it includes wild category theory, centered on (co)limits and adjunctions satisfying 2-coherence properties.
+  We prove that such 2-coherent left adjoints preserve colimits (over graphs).
+Moreover, we prove that the suspension functor is a 2-coherent left adjoint to Loop-space, for which we develop some new properties of homogeneous types.
+As a result, we get a formal proof that suspension preserves colimits.
+We also prove that modalities, viewed as functors on coslices of Type, are
+  2-coherent left adjoints, hence preserve colimits.
+Another notable result is that an adjunction satisfying a practical hexagon identity between the proofs of naturality in each varaible respects, in a precise sense, orthogonal factorization systems.
+  We show that the colimit functor on Type-valued diagrams satisfies this hexagon identity.

   See `HoTT-Agda/README.md`
   for details and for the license of the work inside this